petrvanblokland/TYPETR-Bitcount/FONTLOG.md

 following the format of the other entries, to the start of this section.

 27 Feb 2022 (Petr van Blokland) Bitcount v0.9
-- Initial push of font "Bitcount"
+- Initial push of font "TYPETR Bitcount"

 Acknowledgements